dapr/docs/daprdocs/content/en/developing-applications/local-development/multi-app-dapr-run/multi-app-template.md

     command: ["python3", "app.py"]
     appLogDestination: file # (optional), can be file, console or fileAndConsole. default is fileAndConsole.
     daprdLogDestination: file # (optional), can be file, console or fileAndConsole. default is file.
+    containerImage: ghcr.io/dapr/samples/hello-k8s-node:latest # (optional) URI of the container image to be used when deploying to Kubernetes dev/test environment.
+    createService: true # (optional) Create a Kubernetes service for the application when deploying to dev/test environment.
   - appID: backend # optional
     appDirPath: .dapr/backend/ # REQUIRED
     appProtocol: grpc